Simple Systems for Web Designers - Process Map Your Way to Your Operational Goals

 4. Analyze

 With your process fully mapped out, take a step back and look for any bottlenecks, redundancies, or gaps.
 This is your opportunity to optimize and make your workflow as efficient as possible.
+You may also notice potential areas to outsource.

 5. Implement and iterate